Bobby Brazier: Early life

-Bobby Jack Brazier was born on 2 June 2003 at Portland Hospital in Westminster, London.
+Bobby Jack Brazier was born on 2 June 2003 at Portland Hospital in Westminster.
 He is the son of television personality Jade Goody and television presenter Jeff Brazier.
 His maternal grandfather was half Jamaican.
 Due to the popularity of his mother, Brazier was in the public eye from birth and appeared in the occasional episode of her Sky Living reality series from 2005 until her death from cervical cancer in 2009.
 After her death, he and his younger brother Freddy were kept out of the spotlight following the high media presence whilst Goody was alive and during the final months of her life.
 Due to high media attention, they did not attend her funeral.
 Brazier only made a single appearance in the 2010 documentary titled Jade: A Year Without Her.

 Brazier grew up with his brother in Harlow, Essex, raised by their father with the help of his mother and later his future wife, Kate Dwyer.
 He attended a private school in London until year seven before moving with his family to Brighton where he was enrolled at a state school.
 At the state school, Brazier experienced bullying, and after a year, the family moved back to London, where he returned to the private school and completed his GCSE exams.
 While modelling, he worked at a milkshake café and was briefly a social media apprentice.
 He also played football.

 Career

 Modelling

 Brazier began his modelling career in 2019 at age 16 after he was scouted by Cesar Perin whilst walking down the street and signed to his modelling agency, Unsigned Group.
 In January 2020, he made his catwalk debut, modelling for Dolce & Gabbana at Milan Fashion Week.
 The same year, he modelled for Tommy Hilfiger at London Fashion Week and walked Paris Fashion Week.
 In 2021, he appeared in a fashion film for GCDS and featured in the pre-autumn campaign for Bianca Saunders and the autumn/winter campaign for Richard Quinn.
 He walked the spring/summer 2022 fashion show for Helen Anthony and the autumn/winter 2024 fashion show for Holzweiler.
+In February 2026, he returned to Milan Fashion Week to model for Gucci at Demna's debut show as the brand's creative director.

 As a model, Brazier was featured in editorials for the magazines British GQ, Lewis, MMScene, Odda, Schön! and Tings, and covered the magazines 10 Men Magazine, Dust Magazine, Grazia UK and Man About Town.